Areas of Concentration

 - President’s Award (for contributions to the Taxation Section), Bar Association of Metropolitan St. Louis, May 2014

-Sara G. Neill is a shareholder and the chair of the Civil & Criminal Tax Controversy practice group.
+Sara G. Neill is a shareholder and the chair of the Civil & Criminal Tax Controversy and Litigation practice group.

 Ms. Neill regularly defends individuals and businesses under investigation for or charged with tax and other white collar crimes.
 She represents clients through all stages of criminal tax investigations and litigation and handles sensitive IRS audits and appeals.
 Ms. Neill frequently advises clients in responding to grand jury subpoenas and IRS summonses.